Windact/nd009t-c1-intro-to-ml-project-starter/project_report.md

 ## Summary
 To summarize, the key to improve our model was the feature engineering of our object type variables and of the datetime variable.
 This helped us better narrow down the pattern of the bike renting which we could clearly see in the improvement of the performance of the model when the new features were added.
 Also, the best_quality presets is quite powerfull even with a small amount of time for the training.
+Also, even though HPO is powerfull, we should pay attention to not abuse it as it could introduce biais into our base models.